-The official competency transcript key includes the following rating:
+The official competency transcript key includes the following ratings:

 Rating Minimum Score Interpretation

 M 80 Mastery Standard Attained

 NM 0 Mastery Standard Not Attained

+WIP - Work in Progress

 - The "M" rating signifies mastery in the knowledge, skills, and abilities comprising the respective course/competency.
-To attain an "M" rating, students must earn a final score of at least 80. - The "NM" rating signifies that a competency was started but never mastered.
+To attain an "M" rating, students must earn a final score of at least 80. - The "NM" rating signifies that a competency was started but not mastered within the term. - The "WIP" rating signifies work in progress between the term start date and the term end date.